infobip-community/restaurant-reservations-demo/README.md

 #### React Example

 In this repository you can find an example of using OAuth PKCE library for React.
+You can test it out [here](https://restaurant-reservations-demo-oauth.azurewebsites.net/)
 Steps for integration:

 1. Add react-oauth2-pkce to your react app